tonethar/IGME-330-Master/notes/node-and-transpiling.md

 **8) Final Test**
 - Reload the page, everything should work as before!
-- Note that `webpack` is stil running and watching our files, and if we make any changes, it will automatically recompile our files for us
+- Note that `webpack` is still running and watching our files, and if we make any changes, it will automatically recompile our files for us

 <hr>